siddsriv/aws-sdk-js-v3/supplemental-docs/MD5_FALLBACK.md

 In AWS SDK for JavaScript [v3.729.0](https://github.com/aws/aws-sdk-js-v3/releases/tag/v3.729.0), we shipped a feature that [changed default object integrity in S3](https://github.com/aws/aws-sdk-js-v3/issues/6810).
 The SDKs now default to using more modern checksums (like CRC32) to ensure object integrity, whereas previously MD5 checksums were being used.
-Some third-party S3-compatible services currently do not support these checksums and require MD5 checksums.
-Furthermore, the [DeleteObjects operation in S3 requires a Content-MD5 request header](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteObjects.html) in which case too, you should use the MD5 fallback as noted below.
+Some third-party S3-compatible services currently do not support these checksums.
+To our knowledge, this affects only the S3 `DeleteObjects` operation.
 If you wish to fallback to the old behavior of sending MD5 checksums, for operations like `DeleteObjectsCommand` this is how you can do it in AWS SDK for JavaScript v3: